Dwamenachrist/11117559_DCIT205/README.md

 Screenshots Please refer to the screenshots folder for images of each page of the website.
-I created a 10 pages website of the Computer Science Department
+I created a 10-page website for the Computer Science Department

 Lessons Learned Throughout the development of this project, I have gained valuable insights into web development best practices, including: